Kanorade/comp307ass2/README.md

 - [Assignment 1](https://github.com/Kanorade/AI-Ass1-Basic-ML-Algorithms)

 ---
+This assignment is broken into 2 parts:
+1. Part One: Neural Networks
+2. Part Two: Genetic Programming (source code is on a seperate branch, may fix it later)

+A summary of the each part and the problem its trying to solve is described below.

+A detailed description of the results of the assignment can be found in "Assignment 2.pdf"

+---

 The code can be run by downloading the submission.zip file and extracting it.
 The Assignment is split into seperate directories, parts one and two.
 For each directory there is:
 - a runnable jar file